athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### Financing and Round Details

 Setyl is raising USD 1M in a priced equity round, at a pre-money of USD 12.7M.
-(Note that the actual deal will be priced in GBP -- I'm using 1.27 for exchange rate).
+(Note that the actual deal will be priced in GBP -- I'm using 1.27 as the exchange rate).
 There's a single share class, owned by founders and investors alike.

 The round is being led by James Isilay, the CEO of Cognism (a venture-backed startup that he took from 0 to 50M ARR in a very short time).
 Cognism was one of Setyl's earliest (cold outbound) customers; James subsequently became an angel investor in Setyl's pre-seed round.
 He's now leading the seed round and joining Setyl's board.
 Cognism sells to almost exactly the same audience profile as Setyl, at much larger scale, so James' operational advice and customer knowledge will be valuable as Setyl grows.